Latest Projects

 Sri Lanka’s constitution is based on the pluralistic and diverse nature of the country, but this is being eroded through through the government’s autocratic nature.
 Funded by the International Civil Society Action Network (ICAN), we aimed to strengthen the grass root level work of women peacebuilders through peer committees, as well as working with key civil society leaders, religious leaders, trade union leaders, academics, civil society leaders, professional and women leaders through well planned strategic interventions, including advocacy and lobbying in a timely manner with important policy makers, increasing awareness of the general public of the importance of democracy and pluralism.

-A group of individuals drawn from multiple sectors of society, religion, academia and non-governmental organizations who are committed to a Sri Lanka that is founded on ideals of pluralistic coexistence, human rights and justice.
+of Key Civil Society members, who are committed to a Sri Lanka that is founded on ideals of pluralistic coexistence, human rights and justice.
+SLCC’s engagement with the government on Peace, Reconciliation and Human Rights is very productive, specifically because we are able to

 UKRI GCRF Gender, Justice and Security Hub